Siena Root

 Siena Root is a Swedish rock band with its roots in late '60s and '70s rock music.
-The group was founded in Stockholm in the late '90s.
+The group was founded in Stockholm in the late 1990s.
 Their sound is based on heavy organ, howling guitars, bass riffing and big drums.
 It is also often enriched with bluesy soulful vocals, various guest musicians and psychedelic vibes.

 The band believes their music has the warm color of Siena, an earthy colour.
 Because their sound has roots that go deep, they named the band Siena Root.

-Siena Root has been touring frequently in Europe since the early 00's, and producing a wide range of genre-blending songs.
+Siena Root has been touring frequently in Europe since the early 2000s, and producing a wide range of genre-blending songs.
 Often have the concerts featured prominent guest musicians.

+History

-Siena Root is a musical group formed in Stockholm, Sweden around 1997-1998 by founding members Sam Riffer (bass & vocals), Love H Forsberg (drums, percussion & vocals) and Martin "Maistro" Linder (guitar & vocals).
+Siena Root was formed in Stockholm, Sweden around 1997-1998 by founding members Sam Riffer (bass & vocals), Love H Forsberg (drums, percussion & vocals) and Martin "Maistro" Linder (guitar & vocals).
 Linder left the group in 2002, before the first official record release and was replaced by KG West (guitar, organ & sitar).
 Shortly after Linders´ departure Oskar Lundström (lead vocals & organ) joined and a quartet was formed.

-In 2003 Siena Root signed with british label "Rage Of Achilles" and the highly critically acclaimed debut album "A New Day Dawning" was release in 2004.
+In 2003 Siena Root signed with British label "Rage Of Achilles" and the highly critically acclaimed debut album "A New Day Dawning" was released in 2004.